SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Using this `versionned_source_code` folder, you can finally create the "official" software repository.
 This repository will be used for ingestion in the Software Heritage Archive, as described in the following step.

-TO DO: explain why a separate repo needs to be created -->
+-->
 <!--
 ### Curate the ancillary materials

 From the `raw_materials` folder, select the ancillary materials that you wish to keep for archival and presentation, and move them in the `additional_materials` foLder.
 You should sort them in the right subfolder : `software_moment`, `people_moment` or `other_materials`.
-(MF: are these the right subfolders?
-At this point of the process we are curating , not presenting yet.
-I think the folder organisation should have its own logic indepently of the choice of presentation)

 To every collected item should correspond an entry in the `catalogue.md`file, located in the `metadata`folder.
 If there are physical materials, make a different entry for the object itself, indicating its warehouse or storage location, and for its digital version.
 (MF: is it the case?
 Shall we also register the source code in the catalogue file?)
 -->